niedag/railsfriends/README.md

 Node version v16.16.0j

 My first Ruby on Rails project
-This is also my first repository in GitHub.
+This is also my first repository in GitHub for a project.